 Cherries Jubilee: Celebrating 22 Years of Public Art in Sturgeon Bay

-We’re excited to announce our 2022 Public Art Project, Cherries Jubilee!
 We’re celebrating 22 years of public art in Sturgeon Bay in the best way possible – with cherries!
-This unique collaboration of art and community has been created to beautify the streets of Sturgeon Bay until September.
-Artists from across the country are invited to submit an application for consideration at the link
+This unique collaboration of art and community has been created to beautify the streets of Sturgeon Bay all summer long until Harvest Fest.

-All 25 cherries will be auctioned off on Saturday, September 17, 2022.
+All 24 cherries will be auctioned off on Saturday, September 17, 2022.
 You'll once again be able to bid on your favorite throughout the summer using the link below.
-You’ll get notifications if someone outbids you, and you can even watch the live auction on September 17, 2022 from the Handbid app if you're unable to join us in person.
-Bidding will open when all of the cherries start to blossom on the streets of Sturgeon Bay sometime around mid-May, 2022.
+You’ll get notifications if someone outbids you, and you can bid from the Handbid app if you're unable to join us in person.

 Pick up a Cherries Jubilee Walking Map at the Destination Sturgeon Bay Welcome Center or download one electronically here.
 You can explore Downtown Sturgeon Bay and the Cherries with the family or on your morning walk.